jackblandin/jackblandin/content/paper_summaries/zhou-li-2018.md

 ![Algorithm Diagram](/img/paper_summaries/zhou-li-2018/algorithm-diagram.png)

 Apply same max-margin separation principle to maximize the distance between the candidate policies and the counterexamples.

+### Drawbacks
+* One major problem with this approach is the need to **manually specify the safety constraint beforehand.** The whole purpose of imitation learning is that it is difficult to specify the reward function.
+The sample principle applies here.
+Note that I am not 100% certain this is correct and I would need to read more thoroughly to verify.

 ### Open questions